 Isothermal Battery Calorimeters

-NREL's R&D 100 Award-winning Isothermal Battery Calorimeters (IBCs) are the only calorimeters in the world capable of providing the precise thermal measurements needed for safer, longer-lasting, and more cost-effective electric-drive vehicle (EDV) batteries.
-In order for EDVs hybrids (HEVs), plug-in hybrids (PHEVs), and all-electric vehicles (EVs) to realize ultimate market penetration, their batteries need to operate at maximum efficiency, performing at optimal temperatures in a wide range of driving conditions and climates, and through numerous charging cycles.
+NREL's R&D 100 Award-winning Isothermal Battery Calorimeters (IBCs) are the only calorimeters in the world capable of providing the precise thermal measurements needed for safer, longer-lasting, and cost-effective batteries.

-NREL's IBCs make it possible to accurately measure the heat generated by electric-drive vehicle batteries, analyze the effects of temperature on battery systems, and pinpoint ways to manage temperatures for the best performance and maximum life.
-Three models, the IBC 284, the Module IBC, and the Large-Volume IBC, make it possible to evaluate energy devices at a full range of scales.
+Batteries must operate at maximum efficiency, perform at optimal temperatures in a wide range of conditions and climates, and provide energy through their expected life to meet the future energy storage demands.
+These NREL-designed IBCs accurately measure the heat generated by batteries, analyze the effects of temperature on battery systems, and pinpoint ways to manage temperatures for the best performance and maximum life.
+Three models—the IBC 284, the Module IBC, and the Large-Volume IBC—make it possible to evaluate energy devices at a full range of scales.

 The World's Most Precise Battery Calorimeters